CodePushGo/website/src/content/blog/en/capacitor-vs-appflow-ota-update-solutions-compared.md

 | **Annual Cost** | ~$3,600 | $6,000 |
 | **Setup Fee** | $2,600 | Included |

-**Bottom line:** Capacitor (Capgo) is a future-proof, secure, and cost-efficient choice, especially for long-term projects.
+**Bottom line:** Capacitor (CodePushGo) is a future-proof, secure, and cost-efficient choice, especially for long-term projects.
 Appflow may suit short-term needs but requires migration planning due to its upcoming shutdown.

 ## [Capacitor](https://capacitorjs.com/) Update Features